soverenio/docs/docs/administration/securing-sensor.md

 ## Network policy

-You may want to specify the network policy for the Soveren Agent.
+You may want to specify the network policy for the Soveren Sensor.
 It is not enabled by default.

 Here's how to do it: